premkashyap-official/Amazon-Web-Service-Guide/Nvidia/stable-video-diffusion-img2vid.md

 The response from the server will include a base64-encoded video that can be decoded and saved using the Python script provided.

+---

-## Step 4: cURL Command for API Request
+## cURL Command for API Request

 You can use the following `curl` command to send a request to the Stable Video Diffusion model's API and receive a base64-encoded video in response: